AdaCore/gnatstudio/docs/users_guide/projects.rst

 *The project selector*

-  This area, the top-right corner of the properties editor, display a list of all projects in the hierarchy.
+  This area, the top-right corner of the properties editor, displays a list of all projects in the hierarchy.
 The value in the attributes editor is applied to all the selected projects in this selector.
 You cannot unselect the project for which you activated the contextual menu.